mervin-njy/todo-app-react-ts/README.md

 # Todo App (SPA)

 This repo is for the frontend of a web app with initial dummy data pulled from [here](https://jsonplaceholder.typicode.com/todos).
 Apart from the fundamental CRUD features, the app will display a toast for the user actions, filter todo list based on userId, task completion and page number.
-The app is integrated with a unit test using Jest as well.
+The app will be integrated with unit testing using Jest in the future.

 ## Dependencies